IsaacBravo/rkeywords_app_english/README.md

 ---
 # Keyword Generator App

 This Shiny application generates keywords based on a user-provided boolean search string and a corpus file.
 It leverages various R packages such as udpipe, cleanNLP, and quanteda to process the corpus and create new keywords.
+The app is based on the R package (rKeywords) developed by Sean-Kelly Palick [https://github.com/seankellyhp](https://github.com/seankellyhp/rKeywords).

 ### Installation
 1. Clone this repository: